Here are some publicly available research papers, briefs and datasets relevant to the science of scaling produced by members of our research networks.

 Authors use the marginal treatment effect (MTE) to unify different treatment parameters and constructs and compares alternative policy relevant treatment effects, thus providing a bridge between structural and treatment effect parameters.

-Rosenzweig, M., Udry, C., 2016.
+Rosenzweig, M., Udry, C., 2020.
 Evidence Validity in a Stochastic World.
-Working Paper.
+The Review of Economic Studies, 87 (1): 343–381.

 The returns to investments in agriculture and enterprises have significant inter-temporal variability due to exogenous macro-level shocks.
 The lower-bound confidence intervals of this variability are substantially wider than those solely on sampling error from single-year samples.